-The U.S. and EU financial services sectors are heavily regulated industries.
+The U.S. and EU financial services sectors are already heavily regulated industries.
 These strong domestic regulatory traditions complement significant G20 regulatory reforms that are either under discussion or have already been implemented.
 Such reforms are designed to strengthen regulation but the process has not resulted in coordinated or consistent approaches.
 In particular, we are concerned about duplicative, incompatible, or conflicting requirements, regulatory uncertainty, and the impact that these proposals will have on competition and consumer choice.
 Fragmented or conflicting regulation - even when the policy objectives are the same - would negatively impact the ability of market users and participants to raise capital, manage risk and contribute to economic growth.
 The TTIP offers a critically needed forum in which a framework can be established to coordinate the extensive, but too often disparate, array of regulatory efforts, on both sides of the Atlantic.

-The TTIP provides the best opportunity to take this work further to address existing and future issues by creating a process for discussing issues at an early stage, with mechanisms to help resolve, or at least mitigate, the impact of regulatory differences.
-In addition, SIFMA and AFME believe the establishment of a process and framework for developing regulations having a transatlantic impact on financial services would significantly enhance the efficacy of the financial reforms being adopted in conformity with G20 commitments.
+SIFMA believes the TTIP provides the best opportunity to take this work further to address existing and future issues by creating a process to discuss these issues at an early stage, with mechanisms to help resolve, or at least mitigate, the impact of regulatory differences.
+In addition, we believe the establishment of a process and framework for developing regulations that have a transatlantic impact on financial services would significantly enhance the efficacy of the financial reforms being adopted in conformity with G20 commitments.
 A financial services regulatory framework between the U.S. and EU would also provide an important and unique opportunity to facilitate and guide efforts to promote consistent high-quality regulatory standards in global markets, particularly among faster growing developing markets.

 We would like to address arguments that have been made for excluding financial services from the regulatory discussion in TTIP.
 First, the financial services regulatory provisions in TTIP would facilitate, rather than replace, regulatory coordination in the U.S.-EU Financial Markets Regulatory Dialogue, G20, Financial Stability Board, and other international standard-setting bodies.
 Second, the level of coordination (e.g., recognition or convergence) needed to minimize and avoid conflicts and differences in regulation would be guided by U.S. and EU financial regulators, and would not address issues unrelated to the ability of U.S. and EU firms to operate in the two markets.
 Finally, the financial services regulatory provisions, as with other financial services commitments in TTIP, would be subject to the prudential measures exception, which protects regulatory prerogatives related to financial stability and investor protection.
+Importantly, the writing of regulation and all decisions regarding consistency of regulation and recognition would remain with U.S. and EU financial sector regulators.